IDMX225/portfolio-FhaShare/src/portfolio/2021-05-15-my-second-work.md

 ---
 title: Applying Color in UI Design on CodePen
-description: Recently, I worked on a project following George Francis's tutorial on applying color in UI design using HSL and CSS custom properties.
-My task was to design a product card, and I chose a pumpkin emoji inspired by the fall season for a fictional business called "Spooky Jack's Pumpkin. "
+description: In this blog post, I will share my experience designing a product card inspired by the fall season.
+I used a pumpkin emoji for a fictional business named "Spooky Jack's Pumpkin" and followed George Francis's tutorial to explore the power of HSL and CSS custom properties.
+I will explain my grayscale-to-color process and share insights into how I used color theory to enhance the design and capture the festive spirit of fall.
 author: Fhaungfha Suvannakajorn
 date: 2024-10-21T16:00:00.000Z
 tags: